ucgmsim/cs_dropbox_sync/README.md

 When the script gets executed, it doesn't know if this CS run has perturbed VMs.

 During the run, if the script sees no file matching this pattern, it determines this run is not VM-perturbed.
-So the test passes if no `*.pertb.csv` is found.
+As `*.pertb.csv` pattern is marked as *optional*, the test passes if no match is found.

-On the other hand, if it encounters any `*.pertb.csv`, it determins this run *is* VM-perturbed, and the test only passes if as many numbers of `*.pertb.csv` as RELs are found/
+On the other hand, if it encounters any `*.pertb.csv`, it determins this run *is* VM-perturbed.
+Then we must find as many numbers of `*.pertb.csv` as RELs to pass the test.

 ## Step 2: Check the integrity of the CS run